 It’s time to put it up in the house somewhere.
 Here are some of my recommendations for easy to use chore charts.
 Make sure it is clear WHO is doing WHAT and HOW OFTEN.

 In our house, we are a team.
 Sure, we will take over someone else’s chores.
-That’s what we do, but I may or may not have energy to take my kid to something she wants to do I had to pitch in all week on her chores.
+That’s what we do, but I may or may not have the energy to take my kid to something she wants to do I had to pitch in all week on her chores.
+This is part of the social contract (you can grab a copy of the template at that link) of the home, the roles we all agree to fill, and the agreement to do so.

 Keep this visible, and remember we are modeling a teamwork atmosphere in the house.
-If you are able, pitch in without question.
+If we are able, pitch in without question.
+Motivation is a spark but habits keep us going.
+It takes about six weeks to form a habit, and the list will serve as a friendly reminder of things to do.

 Doing things imperfectly is better than not doing them at all.
 So, if you forget or struggle, just show up the next day.
 That’s life and we don’t have to be perfect to get ish done.